Irish paper money

 River Blackwater river mask on 10 shilling note

-Left, the engraving of the Blackwater river mask, taken from the original (right) which adorns the facade above one of the windows on the front of the Customs House in Dublin.
+Left, the engraving of the Blackwater river mask, taken from the original (right) which adorns the facade above one of the windows on the front of the Custom House in Dublin.
 [4.
 Image at right ©Karl Whitney]

 Design Variations of the Lavery Ten Shilling Note